-To sight in using MPBR, click the link then input your bullet data and the size of the target zone you want to use.
+To sight in using MPBR, click the link (paragraph above) then input your bullet data and the size of the target zone you want to use.
 Then sight in your rifle at the near zero, and check it again at the far zero making sure to account for wind drift.
 On my wifes rifle, she wants a four inch target zone which has a near zero of 52 yards, and a far zero of 210 yards.
 My rifle is set up with a six inch target zone giving me a near zero of 45 yards, and a far zero of 235 yards.
 With this setup, if I aim dead center (top to bottom) the most I will have is from 3 inches above, to 3 inches below my line of sight all the way out to 270 yards.
 Knowing the bullet trajectory, I know that at 100 yards, my bullet is going to strike exactly 2.28 inches above my line of sight, while at 200 yards my bullet will strike at 1.92 inches above my line of sight.
 All bullets between the muzzle and 270 yards will strike within the target diameter specified with no holdover.
-With my rifle, that is a 6 inch target.

-I've read a lot of boasting on coyote postings about the "clean kill" line of crap many hunters use as justification for using large caliber or high powered rifles.
-The truth is, it's what they want to use and that's ok.
+I've read a lot of boasting on coyote postings about the "clean kill" line of crap many hunters use as justification for using large caliber and/or high powered rifles.
+The truth is, it's what they want to use, and that's ok.
 I can tell you that the coyote don't care about a "clean kill" when it starts eating the nose and ass out of a live deer, or my cattle, causing a slow death from shock and blood loss.
 I can also tell you that the .17 WSM kills the coyotes dead, and dead is dead.
 I don't care if the coyote runs 50 yards before it drops over or not.
 I've watched many a video of coyote killing on youtube, and even shot with a .223, they often don't run any less than they do sometimes when shot with the .17 WSM.
 I enjoy killing coyotes as each time I think about the slow death they inflict on large animals.
 With each coyote I kill, I know I'm saving a large animal that pain.
 If someone's ego needs to be justified, by all means use a high powered rifle.
 However, you can't use those rifles at night where I live.
 If you want to kill a lot of coyotes without wasting valuable time that you need to spend doing other farming activities, you need to kill them at night when they are on the prowl.

 I invested in several game cameras capable of video, though I wasn't using them that way at first.
 After viewing a lot of activity, I started using the game cameras in video mode only.
 It was on these videos, and observation through our night vision scopes that we were able to observe the patterns of the coyotes, and patterns they do have.
 They make rounds at night, though not at the same time.
 The time is regulated by the hunting success.
 If they aren't finding anything to kill and eat, they move along at a rapid pace.
 If the hunting is good, they will linger for quite a while in one area.
 They will return night after night, but they are diurnal, right?
 I'm not so sure.
 I think they would rather lay in or near their den all day, and hunt at night.
 I rarely see coyotes during the day, but when the sun sets, everything changes.
 Coyotes come out and begin their rounds.
 Even the pups come out and play, I have observed them chasing each other around in the fields oblivious to the fact that their is a crosshair ✛ on them.